felixlu/awesome-stars/topics.md

 ## others

+- [zhanymkanov/fastapi-best-practices](https://github.com/zhanymkanov/fastapi-best-practices) - FastAPI Best Practices and Conventions we used at our startup
 - [moby/swarmkit](https://github.com/moby/swarmkit) - A toolkit for orchestrating distributed systems at any scale.
 It includes primitives for node discovery, raft-based consensus, task scheduling and more.
 - [Loyalsoldier/clash-rules](https://github.com/Loyalsoldier/clash-rules) - 🦄️ 🎃 👻 Clash Premium 规则集(RULE-SET)，兼容 ClashX Pro、Clash for Windows 客户端。
 - [jzfai/vue3-admin-template](https://github.com/jzfai/vue3-admin-template) - 🎉 A new generation vue3 admin template, It's easy and fast!